Table of Contents

-You can even use them as a preventative measure by applying them to parts of your feet that are most susceptible to friction, and unlike zinc oxide tape they won’t stick to the inside of your socks – which goes a long way to explaining why Compeed Blister Patches are one of the highest-rated foot care products on Amazon.
+You can even use them as a preventative measure by applying them to parts of your feet that are most susceptible to friction, and unlike zinc oxide tape they won’t stick to the inside of your socks – which goes a long way to explaining why Compeed Blister Patches are rated as one of the best blister treatment products on Amazon.

 By the way, I’ve created a guide about the best socks to wear while hiking in Scotland which you can read here: The 5 Best Walking Socks.

 Before I discovered these things I was a firm believer in supermarket own-brand plasters mainly because plasters are so expensive and they all do the same job, right?